 4.2.3 A series of options were considered when determining the strategic approach that the NLWP would take to waste management in North London.
 These relate to how much waste will be generated over the plan period (growth assumptions), how much waste can be managed within North London (capacity strategy), and how this waste should be managed (management strategy).
-An Options Appraisal Report (2018) has been prepared which considered different scenarios around how much waste will be generated over the plan period (economic and population growth assumptions), how much waste can be managed within North London (capacity strategy, and how this waste should be managed (management strategy).
-The Options are set out in more detail in an Options Appraisal Report and are assessed in relation to SA below.
+An Options Appraisal Report (2018) has been prepared which considered different scenarios around how much waste will be generated over the plan period (economic and population growth assumptions), how much waste can be managed within North London (capacity strategy, and how this waste should be managed within North London (repacity strategy, and how this waste should be managed within North London (repacity strategy, and how this waste should be managed management strategy).
+The Options are set out in more detail in an Options Appraisal Report8 and are assessed in relation to SA below.